rancher/docs/content/rke/v0.1.x/en/etcd-snapshots/_index.md

 As of v0.1.7, you can configure a RKE cluster to automatically take snapshots of etcd.
 In a disaster scenario, you can restore these snapshots, which are stored on other nodes in the cluster.

+As of v0.2.0, you can use RKE to automatically upload your snapshots to an S3 compatible backend.
+Additionally, the **pki.bundle.tar.gz** file usage is no longer required as v0.2.0 uses a [newer state management model]({{< baseurl >}}/rke/v0.1.x/en/installation/#kubernetes-cluster-state).

 ## One-Time Snapshots

 RKE can take a one-time snapshot of a running etcd node in a RKE cluster.
 The snapshot is automatically saved in `/opt/rke/etcd-snapshots`.